fusionfabric/open-api-standard/README.md

 # Contributing

-if you wish to contribute , please use the [issue button](https://github.com/fusionfabric/open-api-standard/issues) to suggest changes.
+If you wish to contribute , please use the [issue button](https://github.com/fusionfabric/open-api-standard/issues) to suggest changes.